sefffal/PairPlots.jl/docs/src/guide.md

 ![](ex18.png)

-`PairPlots.Correlation()` is an alias for `PairPlots.Calculation(StatsBase.cov)`.
+`PairPlots.PearsonCorrelation()` is an alias for `PairPlots.Calculation(StatsBase.cor)`.
 Feel free to pass any function that accepts two AbstractVectors and calculates a number:
 ```@example 1
 using StatsBase
 pairplot(